torproject/torspec/proposals/328-relay-overload-report.md

    - Control port overload (too many messages queued)

 The format of the overloaded line added in the extra-info document is as
-follow:
+follows:

 ```
 "overload-general" SP version SP YYYY-MM-DD HH:MM:SS NL
    [At most once.]
 ```

-The timestamp is when at least one metrics was detected.
+The timestamp is when at least one metric was detected.
 It should always be at the hour and thus, as an example, "2020-01-10 13:00:00" is an expected timestamp.
 Because this is a binary state, if the line is present, we consider that it was hit at the very least once somewhere between the provided